-	W. Martin Usrey, Ph.D., Chairperson of the Department
+W. Martin Usrey, Ph.D., Chairperson of the Department; term ends June 2020

 Department Office.
 196 Briggs Hall; 530-752-0203; http://www.npb.ucdavis.edu

 Graduate Study.
-Information on graduate study in neuroscience, physiology or behavior may be obtained by writing the Graduate Adviser, College of Biological Sciences, Graduate Academic Programs.
-See also the graduate course offerings listed under Animal Behavior (A Graduate Group), Molecular, Cellular, and Integrative Physiology (A Graduate Group), Neuroscience.
+Information on graduate study in neuroscience, physiology or behavior may be obtained by writing the Graduate Advisor, College of Biological Sciences, Graduate Academic Programs.
+See also the graduate course offerings listed under Animal Behavior (Graduate Group), Molecular, Cellular, & Integrative Physiology (Graduate Group), and Neuroscience.
 See also Graduate Studies.

 Master Advisor.
 Dr. Hwai-Jong Cheng, M.D., Ph.D., Dr. Lee Miller, Ph.D.

 Advising.
 Biology Academic Success Center (BASC); 1023 Sciences Laboratory Building; 530-752-0410; http://basc.ucdavis.edu/